John Robinson (drummer): Later work

 Country artist Toby Keith used JR for his album Pull My Chain (2001), which added three songs to the Hot 100.
 JR also played on his next album, Unleashed (2002).
 In 2006–07, JR joined television composer Mike Post in the band L.A.
 Blues Alliance, made up of local session musicians.
 The band released the blues album What a Life in May 2007.
 JR helped celebrate the 75th birthday of Quincy Jones in Montreux, Switzerland, in July 2008.
 A video album was made of the party, Quincy Jones: The 75th Birthday Celebration – Live at Montreux.
 JR backed a wide range of vocalists with a band consisting of himself, keyboardists Greg Phillinganes and David Delhomme, guitarist Paul Jackson Jr., bassist Nathan East, and percussionist Paulinho da Costa.
 Seal used JR on his cover of "Stand By Me" in 2008.
 Starting in 2010, JR toured with David Foster, backing singers such as Peter Cetera, the Tenors, Ruben Studdard, Charice and Natalie Cole.

+In 2006, Robinson joined greats such as Leland Sklar and Chris Botti on Andy Williams final studio album "I Don't Remember Ever Growing Up".

 In 2012, joining bassist Nathan East, JR recorded with Daft Punk on their album Random Access Memories.
 The single "Lose Yourself to Dance" topped the Dance Club chart.
 "Instant Crush" performed well on Hot Dance/Electronic, and the album's opening cut "Give Life Back to Music" peaked at number 9 on the Dance Club chart.
 JR said that some of the songs on that project had multiple drummers contributing separately, such as the song "Giorgio by Moroder" which used Omar Hakim in New York and JR in Los Angeles.
 The same year, Oldfield relied on JR for the 2012 Summer Olympics opening ceremony.
 Lisa Stansfield used JR for her album Seven, especially for the track "Can't Dance".
 Oldfield brought JR into his 2014 project Man on the Rocks, and New Zealander Kimbra used JR for her 2014 album The Golden Echo.

 JR served as drummer on the Lady Gaga song "Stupid Love" (2020) which rose to number 5 on the Billboard Hot 100.